Insight

 A liability only occurs when the investor sells units of the multi-asset fund and makes a profit that would take them above the annual allowance of £3,000, accounting for any losses or reliefs.

-Recent cuts to the annual CGT allowance have increased potential tax liabilities for investors.
+The rise in UK CGT rates has increased potential tax liabilities for investors.
 Multi-asset funds are a way of helping investors minimise this tax charge.

 Multi Asset Adviser Solutions